-mid-2016 mid-2017, all outlook.com accounts will be migrated to Office 365.
-When this happens, this page will be unneeded by most users.
-Outlook.com accounts will be configured as Exchange accounts in Outlook 2007 and up.
-Outlook 2003 users will still need to use POP3 or IMAP and Outlook 2007 users with more than one Outlook.com or Exchange account in their profile will need to use IMAP for the additional accounts (or new profiles).
+All outlook.com accounts are migrating to Office 365.
+Outlook.com accounts can be configured as Exchange accounts in Outlook 2010 and up.
+Outlook 2007 users will be able to set the accounts up as Microsoft Exchange until October 31 2017, after which they will need to upgrade or use POP3 or IMAP.
+Outlook 2007 supports only one Exchange account and users with more than one Outlook.com or Exchange account in their profile will need to use IMAP for the additional accounts (or new profiles).
+Outlook 2003 users will still need to use POP3 or IMAP.
 See Outlook.com Migration Status for the steps to remove the connector accounts and set it up as Exchange or IMAP.
 Articles on the new Outlook.com.

 If you are only using Outlook.com for email and don't need to sync Outlook.com calendar and contacts to your desktop, setting the account up as an IMAP account could be a better option.
 Outlook 2007 doesn't support multiple Exchange accounts in one profile but you can add additional Outlook.com accounts to your profile as IMAP.